 - Glycine is required for the synthesis of oxygen-carrying hemoglobin, digestive bile salts, and glucose.

 - Glycine addresses the detoxification of certain compounds directly, such as benzoic acid.
 This acid is widely used throughout the food industry as an antimicrobial and as a preservative.
 Benzoic acid can be found in such common items as toothpaste, mouthwash, cosmetics, deodorants, and numerous food items.

-There have also been reports from Japan where glycine is being used as an anti-bacterial agent in the treatment of antibiotic-resistant H. pylori infections that result in gastric ulcers.
+There have also been reports from Japan where glycine is being used as an antibacterial agent in the treatment of antibiotic-resistant H. pylori infections that result in gastric ulcers.
 Glycine was able to eradicate the H. pylori infections on its own, but the researchers also discovered that when it was used along with the antibiotic amoxicillin, the amount of the drug needed to kill the bacteria was reduced by 90 percent.
-It would be interesting to see additional research into whether glycine alone, or with other components, could reduce the need for other types of antibiotics in other infections as well.

 Glycine also just happens to be one of the compounds found in whey protein.
 It is worth noting that you wouldn’t get the high levels of glycine used for panic therapy from a typical whey protein drink.
 You would need to purchase a separate supplement for dosages as high as 3 grams.
-One of the best sources for amino acids of all types is Jo-Mar Laboratories, www.jomarlabs.com.
+You can find sources for bulk glycine online; a couple that I recommend are bulksupplements.com and nutrivitashop.com.
 However, smaller regular doses, such as those from a daily whey drink, could help you deal with stress and improve sleep.